Mariabba/fma-datamining/README.md

 - outliers=True
 ```

-- filepath is only changed when you put your files inside of subfolders
+- filepath should only be changed when you put your files inside of subfolders
 - buckets (_basic_, _continuous_, _discrete_): basic is discretizations we use for everything, discrete only for methods who prefer discrete attributes (like decision tree), continuous only for methods who prefer continuous attributes (like knn)
 - dummies: Makes dummies out of columns with coverage <10% and a few more special cases hard coded in `utils.dummy_maker()`
 - fill: will fill missing values but so far it only deletes rows that contain outliers